Corpus Christi Church (Columbus, Ohio): Consolidation, closure, and demolition

 In 1987, the Columbus diocese began to study solutions to deal with declining enrollment and rising costs at Corpus Christi school, as well as other neighboring schools including St. Leo and St. Mary.
 Two years later, Corpus Christi and St. Ladislas schools merged, with 5th through 8th grades being housed at the Corpus Christi campus.
 The merger resulted in $100,000 in savings annually.
 The merged school closed in June 1993.
 By 1999, St. Ladislas and Corpus Christi parishes were administratively merged but with each location continuing to host Masses.
 The rectory at Corpus Christi served as the home of the Dominican Learning Center, an apostolate of the Dominican Sisters of Peace, from its founding in 1994 until it moved to new facilities at St. Mary.
 During its time at Corpus Christi, the center served over 6,000 people with General Educational Development assistance, English as a second language classes, and other basic adult education courses.
 In 2013, Corpus Christi and St. Ladislas were clustered with St. Mary.
 On July 1, 2023, Earl K. Fernandes merged the two churches into St. Mary, with the last Sunday Masses being said at each church on June 25, 2023.
 The closed property was purchased by Healthy Homes, an affordable housing initiative of Nationwide Children's Hospital and Community Development For All People, in July 2025 for $1.2 million.
-The developer planned to demolish the building and construct housing on its site.
+The church building was demolished in December of 2025 as a condition of the purchase at the Diocese's request.The developer plans to construct affordable housing on its site.